ahmedshayea/Jrasel/README.md

 > [!IMPORTANT]
 > Make sure the server is running before starting any client application, gui client and terminal client will fail to start if the server is not running.

+## Features
+these are some of the features in this project:
+- **Client-Server Architecture**: A robust server that can handle multiple concurrent clients.
+- **Rasel Protocol**: A simple, text-based , real-time protocol.
+- **Authentication**: Login and signup functionality.
+- **Group Chat**: Create groups and add members to groups.
+- **Multiple Clients**:
+    - **Terminal Client**: A CLI interface for interacting with the chat server.
+    - **GUI Client**: A user-friendly graphical interface built with Swing.
+- **In-Memory Data Store**: A simple in-memory storage system with database ready architecutre.

 ## Class Diagram

 ```mermaid